bhubbard/brandonhubbard.com/_posts/2013-01-16-hello-jekyll.md

 tags : [how-to, jekyll]
 ---

 This is my first post on my new site written in Markdown and built in Jekyll.
 I am still getting used to the Jekyll workflow, but overall I enjoy it.

 #### WHY Jekyll?

-* Jekyll is built for developers.
-Cool Factor.
+* Jekyll is built for developers
-* Everything is stored in Git
+* A git workflow
-* Hosted on Github for Free
+* Hosted on Github

+This site is still very much in flux, so except many more changes.